Adonis-Tibebe/solar-challenge-week1/README.md

+> **Note:**
+> For optimal performance and to prevent timeouts on Streamlit Community Cloud, all visualizations in the dashboard use downsampled data.
+Large datasets are automatically sampled before plotting to ensure smooth and responsive user experience.(extended delays were experienced otherwise)

 # Solar Challenge Week 0

 This repository contains a robust, reproducible workflow for solar data analysis across Benin, Togo, and Sierra Leone.
 The project covers data profiling, cleaning, exploratory data analysis (EDA), cross-country comparison, and an interactive dashboard for visualization and insight generation.